marklogic-community/corb2/README.md

 To test if server is properly configured to use the HostKeyDecrypter:
 `java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.HostKeyDecrypter test`

+### SSL Support
+CORB2 provides support for SSL over XCC.
+As a prerequisite to enabling CORB2 SSL support, the XDBC server must be configured to use SSL.
+It is necessary to specify XCC-CONNECTION-URI property with a protocol of 'xccs'.
+To configure a particular type of SSL configuration use the following property:

+* **SSL-CONFIG-CLASS** (Must extend `com.marklogic.developer.corb.AbstractSSLOptions`).
+  * `com.marklogic.developer.corb.TrustAnyoneSSLOptions` (Included)
+  * `com.marklogic.developer.corb.TwoWaySSLOptions` (Included, supports 2-way SSL)

+#### com.marklogic.developer.corb.TrustAnyoneSSLOptions
+TrustAnyoneSSLOptions is the default implementation of the SSLContext.
+It will accept any certificate presented by the MarkLogic server.

+#### com.marklogic.developer.corb.TwoWaySSLOptions
+TwoWaySSLOptions is more complete and configurable implementation of the SSLContext.
+It supports SSL with mutual authentication.
+It is configurable via the following properties:

+* **SSL-PROPERTIES-FILE** (Optional) A properties file that can be used to load a common SSL configuration
+* **SSL-KEYSTORE** Location of the keystore certificate
+* **SSL-KEYSTORE-PASSWORD** (Encrytable) Password of the keystore file
+* **SSL-KEY-PASSWORD** (Encryptable) Password of the private key
+* **SSL-KEYSTORE-TYPE** Type of the keystore such as 'JKS' or 'PKCS12'
+* **SSL-ENABLED-PROTOCOLS** (Optional) A comma separated list of acceptable ssl protocols
+* **SSL-CIPHER-SUITES** A comma separated list of acceptable cipher suites used

 #### URIS\_BATCH\_REF
 If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external or global variable named URIS\_BATCH\_REF, the variable will be set to the first item in the sequence or ValueIterator returned by URIS-MODULE.
 This means that, when used, the URIS-MODULE must return a sequence or ValueIterator with the special string value first, then the URI count, then the sequence of URIs to process.